Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt: Results and Discussion

-It is interesting to note that a similar change of sign has been found in the context of thermophoresis experiments \cite{Gaeta1982,putnam2005,wurger2008}.
-This change of sign is commonly attributed to the the so-called thermopotential $\psi_0$ \cite{Wurger2010}.
-Such thermopotential appears for ions having an asymmetric mobility, from imposing no ionic flux in the channel, and generates an electro-osmotic flow, which can go against the thermo-osmotic flow and reverse the total flow direction.
+It is interesting to note that a similar change of sign has been found in the context of thermophoresis experiments \cite{Gaeta1982,Putnam2005,Wurger2008}.
+This change of sign is commonly attributed to the so-called thermopotential $\psi_0$ \cite{Wurger2010}.
+Such thermopotential appears for ions having an asymmetric mobility, from imposing no ionic flux conditions, and it generates an electro-osmotic flow, which can go against the thermo-osmotic flow and reverse the total flow direction.
 Nevertheless, $\psi_0$ should disappear by allowing ionic fluxes through the channel, and as a consequence the change of sign would disappear.
-By introducing the solvent and water contributions to the thermo-osmotic response, we propose a more fundamental understanding of such change of sign, which should persist regardless of any constrain on the fluxes through the channel.
+By introducing the water contribution to the thermo-osmotic response, we propose a more fundamental understanding of such change of sign, which should persist independently of the boundary conditions on the fluxes through the channel.